 The Hope Credit is one of the lifetime education tax credits in the U.S. that provides financial assistance to taxpayers or their children who are pursuing post-secondary education.
 The creation of the Hope Credit, under the Tax Relief Act of 1997, was meant to provide a college tuition tax credit to taxpayers from lower- and middle-income families.

 The enactment of the Hope Credit and other forms of permanent learning credits reflected a desire to increase attendance at post-secondary educational institutions by lowering tuition costs for parents.

-- The Hope Credit is designed to provide tax cuts to make higher education affordable for taxpayers and their children.
+- The Hope Credit is designed to provide tax credits to make higher education affordable for taxpayers and their children.

 - As part of the Tax Relief Act of 1997, the Hope Credit serves as an alternative for education aid programs that cover tuition fees and other expenses required to attain higher education.

-- The eligibility requirements associated with the tax benefit are based on the type of post-secondary education pursued, the number of courses, and the type of expenses.
+- The eligibility requirements associated with the tax benefit are dependent on the type of postsecondary education pursued, the number of courses, and the type of expenses.

 History of the Hope Credit

 The Hope Credit came into being as part of the Tax Relief Act of 1997 and signed into law by then-President Bill Clinton.
 The provision was in the form of two education tax credits – the Hope Credit and the Lifetime Learning Credit – designed to allow taxpayers to offset the burden of higher education costs.

 The Hope Credit and other forms of college education credits evolved to provide an alternative to education aid programs and to reduce the financial burden required for enrolling in post-secondary educational institutions.
 It is available for eligible students to counterbalance tuition fees and other school expenses, such as costs for purchasing course materials.
 However, a number of the expenses – such as travel costs, insurance, medical expenses, among others – do not qualify for the education credit.